retrodaredevil/pokemon-skill/README.md

 ## Examples
 * "What type is Pikachu?"
+* "How tall is Pikachu?"
+* "What is Pikachu's base happiness?"
 * "What is Pikachu's first evolution?"
 * "What is Pikachu's final evolution?"
 * "How much does Pikachu weigh in kilograms"